aliasad20/Face-Swap/WOC_IIITKalyani/cLog.md

 Day 10: Added 2nd face picture and joined the dots of facial features of the faces and now these are ready to be extracted.

 Day 11: Detected dots and features of second image and joined dot and extracted the dots.

+Day 12: Stored the joined dots as a form of triangles and extracted them to be pasted on the other image for swapping.